FACT: half of adult dogs today will get cancer.

 At times I may also use the cancer nosode or a remedy that’s specific for the patient’s particular cancer type.

-There must be a change in diet to a fresh, homemade one, specific for the type of condition and the symptoms present.
+There must be a change to a fresh, homemade diet, specific for the type of condition and the symptoms present.

 Nutritional supplements to support detoxification and gut health are critical.
 So is reducing free-radical damage with mushrooms and B vitamins.